- Name of service: Minerals and Waste Planning Policy

 The reasons why we use your personal data

-This privacy notice applies to the functions of the Minerals and Waste Planning Policy service that incorporates/carries out data collection functions within Surrey County Council and the South East England Aggregate Working Party (SEEAWP) and the South East Waste Planning Advisory Group (SEWPAG).
+This privacy notice applies to the functions of the Minerals and Waste Planning Policy service that incorporates and carries out data collection functions within Surrey County Council, the South East England Aggregate Working Party (SEEAWP), and the South East Waste Planning Advisory Group (SEWPAG).

 Your personal data is collated for the purposes of analysis in order to carry out our statutory responsibilities to report to SEEAWP and SEWPAG.
 In addition, we collect your personal data for the following: